Chapter 1 : Chapter One - Avrille

 Before any more internal debate could occur, I heard my far-away sounding voice ask, “Owing to the fact that the giant population is rapidly diminishing, what would work as a substitute for their blood in potion-making if the race soon becomes extinct?”

 Professor Snape looked at me for a moment, contemplating.
 “There are several possible substitutions,” he said simply after a minute, “but I would like to research more thoroughly which one would be most effective before giving a definitive choice.
-If you would be so kind as to leave with me an address by which you could be reached by owl, I will write you an answer when I find one.”
-His reply was utterly serious with no hint of sarcasm or condescension.
-With that said, he addressed the full audience once more, thanking them for their attendance and giving how he could be contacted if any more questions needed answering.
+If you wish, you may leave me an address by which you could be reached by owl, and I will write you an answer when I find one.”
+His reply was completely serious with no hint of sarcasm or condescension.
+With that said he addressed the full audience once more, thanking them for their attendance and giving how he could be contacted if any more questions needed answering.
 As soon as it was polite to do so, I bolted from my seat and out of the hall, annoyed by my own unanswerable question.
-Of course Professor Snape would probably be wondering at this moment where I had gone, but I couldn’t face him right now.
-He would be able to answer me, if he still wished to, in a few days when I showed up on the Hogwarts doorstep.
+Of course Professor Snape would probably be wondering at this moment where I’d gone, but I just couldn’t face him right now.
+He’d be able to answer me, if he still wished to, in a few days when I showed up on the Hogwarts doorstep.

 The air outside of St. Mungo’s was fresh and breezy compared to the stuffy lecture hall.
 After a moment I began to smell once again the automobile exhaust and industrial smog, but the smells were blocked out as I pressed a hand over my mouth, cursing my bad luck.
-I knew I was probably making too much of it all.
-With all likelihood Professor Snape would forget about me between now and my arrival at Hogwarts.
-Alright, probably not.
+It was just so frustrating and unfair.
+I’d spent hours and hours since I received my Hogwarts acceptance letter, rehearsing in my head exactly how I was going to present myself, with poised, studious maturity, to my academic hero when I finally got to meet him.
+Appearing as a flighty, non-punctual headcase had never really figured into my grand imaginings.
+Maybe I was making too much of it all.
+Maybe Professor Snape would forget all about me between now and my arrival at Hogwarts …

-Hopping on the Muggle Underground, I let my body gently sway with the train car, closing my eyes and trying to dispel the headache that was slowly spreading from my temples.
-I tried taking a few deep breaths but only succeeded in nauseating myself after breathing in the smell of body odour and jacket potatoes that seemed to be as much a part of the train as the seats or handrails.
+Hopping on the Muggle Underground, I let my body gently sway with the motions of the train car, closing my eyes and trying to dispel the headache that was slowly spreading from my temples.
+I tried taking a few deep breaths but only succeeded in nauseating myself after inhaling the smell of body odour and jacket potatoes that seemed to be as much a part of the train as the seats or handrails.
 Finally the train came to my stop, and I gratefully disembarked, taking the upward steps in twos.
 Emerging once again in the London afternoon, I spotted The Leaky Cauldron a bit down the street.
-I ran the last few hundred feet to its peeling green door, desperate for a cold, hard Banshee Buster on the rocks.
-Entering the tavern, I saw it was practically filled, mostly with students and their parents seeking entrance to Diagon Alley or just a nice, chilled Butterbeer.
-I managed to find a seat at the bar and gave Tom the barman my order, blowing my bangs angrily out of my face.
+I jogged the last few hundred feet to its peeling green door, desperate for a cold, hard Banshee Buster on the rocks.
+Entering the tavern, I saw it was practically filled, mostly with students and their parents seeking entrance to Diagon Alley or just a chilled Butterbeer.
+I managed to push my way into a seat at the bar and gave Tom the barman my order, blowing my bangs angrily out of my face.

 “Rough day, Miss Asphodel?” he asked with a smile as he placed my smoking green drink in front of me.

 “You have no idea,” I replied and downed my Buster in three scorching gulps.
-I decided to retire to my room; the rising level of chatter and shouts was not agreeing with me as many more witches, wizards, kids, and Muggles filed into the tavern.
+I decided to head up to my room; the rising level of noisy chatter was not agreeing with me as more and more people filed into the tavern.
 Upstairs, my room was much as I had left it, robes and books scattered absolutely everywhere.
-My cat, Caligula, opened one blue eye as I entered the room.
+As I flung the door closed behind me, my cat Caligula opened one blue eye.
 I named him myself.
-I thought it was funny.
+I thought it was amusing.
 My mom said it was morbid.

-Flinging myself on my nicely made bed, I covered my face with my arms and let the day wash over me once more.
-Turning over on my side, I picked up my latest copy of American Witch.
+Throwing myself down on my hastily-made bed, I covered my face with my arms and let the day wash over me once more.
+Nope, forget that.
+That was way too depressing.
+Turning over onto my side instead, I pulled over my latest copy of American Witch.
 I thumbed through the pages, wanting to lose myself in the shallow familiarity of the latest in hairstyling spells and magicked nail polish.
-However, I found no matter what I tried to read, my thoughts kept wandering back to Professor Snape with his black hair falling over his mysterious eyes …
+However, I found no matter what I tried to read, my thoughts kept wandering back to Professor Snape, with his black hair falling over his melancholic eyes …

 I did some quick math in my head.
 Graduated 1977 means … born in 1959, therefore … thirty-three years old.
 And you are how old, Avrille?
 Twenty-four?